 Once you have chosen your textbooks, dictionaries and supplementary materials you can easily throw yourself into the challenge of real-life language, possibly trying to put into practice what you have been studying.

 Current news delivered at slow speed and with additional transcripts.
 Listening to news in a foreign language is great for increasing your vocabulary on current topics.30 minute Italian

 It covers expressions and culture through personal travel stories and detailed examples.

-Most TED Talks are translated in different languages.
-This means that although the talk itself is in Italian, you can watch it with subtitles in a foreign language, and you can also look at the script in the TED subtitles Choose a topic of your interest: by actually being emotionally involved with the topic you’ll be listening to, and by acquiring vocabulary through meaningful context and not from lists of words, it’ll make it much easier for your brain to remember new information, and this will in turn make it much easier to remember new vocabulary and expressions
+Most TED Talks are translated into different languages.
+This means that although the talk itself is in Italian, you can watch it with subtitles in a foreign language, and you can also look at the script in the TED subtitles.
+Choose a topic of your interest: by actually being emotionally involved with the topic you’ll be listening to, and by acquiring vocabulary through meaningful context and not from lists of words, it’ll make it much easier for your brain to remember new information, and this will in turn make it much easier to remember new vocabulary and expressions.

 If you are interested in a particular subject you can start with that.
 For example, if you like reading about sports or cooking, go for it!
 The most effective learners are motivated to study because they memorize words based on their interests and needs.
 If you do this you are more likely to use the new words in context

-- Speak aloud as you practice: you learn words better when you speak rather than simply read them.
+- Speak aloud as you practise: you learn words better when you speak rather than simply read them.

 - Review your cards with spaced repetition: it’s better to review them in shorter intervals each day and to review them again every few days, increasing the amount of time between each repetition.